alxcube/di-container/README.md

 [`registerFactory()`](#registering-service-factory) method, there are 2 other options:
 * `circular` - this should be set to true, when class has circular dependencies.
 See details below in corresponding section.
-* `className` - this option takes a string that will be substituted into error messages when resolving this class.
-It simplifies understanding where an error occurred after your code has been minified and classes used as keys have lost meaningful names.
-There is no point in using this option more than once when registering multiple class configurations because under the hood, it is associated with the constructor object itself rather than with configuration variations.

 Please note that you can pass dependencies that are not directly extracted from the